finiteloopme/finiteloopme.github.io/_posts/2015-12-03-getting-started-with-apiman-using-docker.md

     - mac-os-x
 ---
 # Developer's guide to start working with APIMan
-[APIMan ](http://apiman.io) is a JBoss project for developing an open source API management platform.
+[APIMan ](http://apiman.io) is a JBoss project for developing an open source based API management platform.

 ## Core features of APIMan are:
 1. **Govern your APIs**: flexible, policy-based runtime governance of the API.
 Ability to offer same API through multiple plans, allowing different levels of service to different API consumers.